vladmirfox/pokeemerald-expansion/docs/tutorials/how_to_testing_system.md

 ### `FORCE_MOVE_ANIM`
 `FORCE_MOVE_ANIM(TRUE)`
-Forces the moves in the current test to do their animations in headless mode, useful for debugging animations.
+Forces the moves in the current test to do their animations in headless mode.
+Useful for debugging animations.

 ## Overworld Command Reference